mechanomi/hunting-unicorns/docs/introduction.rst

 These aren't your only options, however.

 There is a vast array of goblin-made technology products on the market that can help you hunt unicorns.
-Goblin technology is abundant, being available in almost every auction house and from any goblin trading posts.
+Goblin technology is abundant, being available in almost every auction house and from any goblin trading post.
 And, in addition, it is relatively inexpensive in comparison to gnome and dwarf technology.

 Unfortunately, goblin technology can be very unreliable and often comes with no warranty.
 Whether the risks posed by this are acceptable will depend on your specific circumstances and requirements.